 A subsequent investigation by the Southampton police and the Attorney General's office revealed that between August and December 2016, employees “were not paid their hourly wages, which often included overtime hours, on a weekly basis or at all.”
 Employees were effectively forced to live exclusively on cash tips alone, as the owner “withheld most of their credit card tips from them or paid them only a partial amount several weeks later.”
 Although the owner and manager “made repeated promises to the workers that payment was imminent,” these turned out to be false statements.

 Before Suffolk County Supreme Court, the diner's owner pleaded guilty to participating in a criminal “scheme to defraud,” which is a Class E felony.
 Both the owner and the diner's manager also pleaded guilty to a misdemeanor charge of “failure to pay wages.”
 The judge presiding over the plea agreement said he planned to formally sentence the owner to six months in jail, while granting the manager a conditional discharge, which means he will not be required to serve a jail term or adhere to formal probation terms.

 As for restitution, both the individual defendants and the corporate entity that owns the diner, which also pleaded guilty to the Class E felony, agreed to pay approximately $88,000 to 15 employees for unpaid wages, and an additional $43,000 to eight workers who were not reimbursed for work-related expenses.

 Speak With a New York Employment Law Attorney Today

 Wage theft is never okay.
 It violates the rights of workers and, as the case above illustrates, can lead to serious criminal charges.
-If you have been the victim of a wage hour or overtime law violation and need advice on how to proceed from an experienced New York employment law attorney, contact the Law Offices of White, Nisar & Hilferty, LLP., at 646.760.6493 today.
+If you have been the victim of a wage hour or overtime law violation and need advice on how to proceed from an experienced New York employment law attorney, contact the Law Offices of Mahir S. Nisar, Attorney at Law, at 646.760.6493 today.